welteki/docs.actuated.dev/docs/test-build.md

     You'll be able to see the runners registered for your organisation on the [Actuated Dashboard](https://dashboard.actuated.dev) along with the build queue and stats for the current day's builds.

-    Do you have any questions or comments?

-    Feel free to reach out to us over Slack in the public channel for support.

 3. If you're curious

     You can view the logs of the agent by logging into one of the Actuated Hosts with SSH and running the following commands: